Founder and Chair

-Leonard L. Adams Jr. is the founder and CEO of Quest Community Development Organization, which invests in affordable housing and provides services to underserved people.
+Leonard L. Adams Jr. is the founder, president, and CEO of Quest Community Development Organization, which invests in affordable housing and provides services to underserved people.
 Adams has increased the grassroots organization’s annual operating budget to $4.5 million, with $39 million in current assets, and secured over $100 million in government grants and subsidy support for affordable housing.
 A native of Detroit and an Army veteran, Adams has years of experience in developing affordable and supportive housing communities in challenged neighborhoods on Atlanta’s Westside and in Knoxville, Tennessee.
-Adams serves on Knoxville College’s board of trustees and on the Enterprise Community Leadership Council.
+Adams is also president of his alma mater, Knoxville College.

 President and CEO